charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 There are an overwhelming number of ESP32 options.
 Initially, we tried the Waveshare ESP32 development board, which can display images.
 (waveshare.com/e-paper-esp32-driver-board.htm)[https://www.waveshare.com/e-paper-esp32-driver-board.htm]
-However, we ran into an issue: the standard ESPHome libraries couldn’t download images over the Internet.
-This functionality requires [PSRAM](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/external-ram.html). on the ESP32.
+However, we ran into an issue: the standard ESPHome [component](https://esphome.io/components/online_image.html) couldn’t download images over the Internet.
+This functionality requires [PSRAM](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/external-ram.html) on the ESP32.

-After testing a few options, we found that the FireBettle2 ESP32-E and FireBettle2 ESP32S feature PSRAM and are well-documented by the manufacturer.
+After testing a few options, we found that the [FireBettle2 ESP32-E](https://wiki.dfrobot.com/_SKU_DFR1139_FireBeetle_2_ESP32_E_N16R2_IoT_Microcontroller) and [FireBettle2 ESP32-S3](https://wiki.dfrobot.com/SKU_DFR0975_FireBeetle_2_Board_ESP32_S3) feature PSRAM and are well-documented by the manufacturer.
 These models turned out to be reliable choices for our project.

-To connect the ESP32 to the E-Paper Driver HAT, you’ll need to map the GPIO pins on the ESP32 to those defined by the Waveshare HAT.
+To connect the ESP32 to the [E-Paper Driver HAT](https://www.waveshare.com/wiki/E-Paper_Driver_HAT), you’ll need to map the GPIO pins on the ESP32 to those defined by the Waveshare HAT.
 The soldering process is straightforward.
 For your reference, we’ve provided an example configuration for the FireBettle 2 ESP32-E GPIO-to-Waveshare HAT GPIO pin mapping in the table below:

 | WS HAT PIN  | ESP32-E PIN | Description |
 | ---  | ---     |--- |